UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ### Volume Map
 The **Volume Map** window shows the user:
-- the current 3D field of view (FOV) by highlighting the 2D projections on the face of the box.
+- the current 3D field of view (FOV) by highlighting the 2D projections on the face of the box,
-- The dimensions of the entire 3D volumetric image on the axes of the box in real spatial dimensions.
+- The dimensions of the entire 3D volumetric image on the axes of the box in real spatial dimensions,
-- The voxel coordinates and total number of voxels in all 3 dimensions of the current FOV in a table.
+- The voxel coordinates and total number of voxels in all 3 dimensions of the current FOV in a table, and
 - The volumes of influence of the previously applied threshold by painting red on the faces of the box.

 ### Volume Display